The Lower Merion Soccer Club is the result of the merger of four small soccer

 Wynnewood Soccer Club, Penn Valley Soccer Club and the

 Narberth Athletic Association.
-The following article describes the events that
+The following article is a timeline of events that have taken place

 The Gladwyne Sports Association formed their first soccer program in 1968, under the direction